-6 Conclusions
+5 Conclusions

-This paper adressed two limitations of the molecular fragment mining algorithm introduced in [1].
-The first extension of the original algorithm deals with the frequent occurrence of rings and their effect on the width of the generated search tree.
+This paper reviewed some limitations of the molecular fragment mining algorithm introduced in [2] as well as approaches to overcome them.
+The first extension of the original algorithm deals with the frequent occurrence of rings and their effect on the width of the generated search tree [3].
 By preprocessing the molecular database we can identify rings before the actual search starts and then treat them as one entity during the search.
 This not only speeds up the computation tremendously, but also finds chemically more meaningful fragments since chemists tend to think of rings as one molecular unit.
 The second extension addresses the need to find fragments that behave chemically similar but are different from a graph point of view.
 We have proposed a mechanism that allows the user to specify equivalence classes of atoms.
-Fragments can then contain a certain maximum number of such wildcard atoms.
+Fragments can then contain a certain maximum number of such wildcard atoms [3].
 Using this method we not only find chemically meaningful fragments, but we can also detect fragments that would otherwise fall below the support threshold.
+Finally, the search method can be extended to find carbon chains of varying length [6].

-The two extensions presented here make the original algorithm described in [1] directly applicable to much larger databases and allow the chemist to introduce expert knowledge about similarities on an atomic level, as demonstrated on the NCI-HIV dataset.
-As a result, the method presented here has been used very successfully, among others, at Tripos Receptor Research (Bude, UK) for the prediction of synthetic success.
+The extensions presented here make the original algorithm described in [2] directly applicable to much larger databases and allow the chemist to introduce expert knowledge about similarities on an atomic level, as demonstrated on the NCI-HIV dataset.
+As a result, the method presented here has been used very successfully, among others, at Tripos Receptor Research (Bude, UK) for the prediction of the success of compound synthesis.